elimbaum/eecs-senior-project/notes.md

 Cache usually gives you a single word – look into giving up a whole line. this is technologically feasible but not the usual method.

+### Rui 6 Mar

+ideas

+- LLI instead of Kaleidoscope?
+  - take a look at the LLI source code
+- Copy libraries over to gem5 & get dynamic working
+  - may also be gcc version issue
+- **### fix static? ###**  on AVSLI server.
+  - may also have gcc issue?
+- figure out to get gcc to compile kaleidoscope, not clang
+- move to a new machine with root access (personal VM, AVSLI server)
+  - hopefully able to install needed software; more control
+- ARM… get libraries installed, but still have to figure out above
+- no JIT, just have two binary versions
+- write my own “simulator”?

+notes

+- gcc may be better for cross compiling
+- probably don’t need LLVM Debug

+### 8 Mar

+issue with KLD is that the benchmarks aren’t there. not the same. but it’s just the pre-jit part.

+should not be in the codegen part. edit the JIT itself. when see a function call, work from there. don’t operate on the AST.

+**IR should look the same no matter what the system is**!
+So this needs to run on a JIT layer

+Rui is: IO mapped load stores when he sees a certain function. except target is FPGA.

+modify mmap? intercept before it goes to cache. mmap returns virtual address.

+branch point is in the gem5 memory unit

+variable latency load. store the arguments, load the answer! don’t have to worry about waiting.

+final deliverable: presentation & research paper; include LLVM.

 ## Reading Notes